jean-philippe-martin/minecraft-python-cursors/README.md

 Start the server, start a Minecraft client and connect to your server.

-Once you've checked that you can run Python and use mcpi to connect to your Python server and put down some blocks, download python-minecraft-cursors (just "cursors" from here on).
-Put it in some folder and start Minecraft from there.
+Once you've checked that you can run Python and use mcpi to connect to your Python server and put down some blocks, download python-minecraft-cursors.
+Put it in some folder and start Python from there.

 Use the following commands to load everything (replace 192.168.1.1 with your server's address).